SaurPuss/Lemonaid/Lemonaid_1_13_2/src/main/resources/readme.txt

 Lemonaid for spigot 1.13.2

-User wrapper:
-    In order to allow mutes and other moderation tools to function players are wrapped and stored in a map once they join the server.
-The wrapper is removed from the map and stored once they quit or are kicked.
-Saving this data will require you to set up a connection with an MySQL database, which you can configure in the config.yml which is created the first time this plugin is launched.

 Permission nodes:
     There are a few pre-defined inheritance groups set up in the Lemonaid permissions, which should make it easier to manage the moderation for non-operators.
 The main one is the